azaa1/ansible-new_user/README.md

 # new_user

+This repo contains 2 playbooks

+1. ping.yml             -- a simple playbook to ping remote hosts
-This playbook adds a new user to remote hosts
+2. add-user.yml         -- this playbook will add a new user to reomte host/hosts

-The playbook is set to take user's input for:
+add-user.yml playbook is set to take user's input for:

     - hosts             -- which hosts to run the playbook on
     - username          -- 'username' for the new user